pm2-hive/pm2-hive.github.io/docs/features/startup.md

 $ pm2 unstartup
 ```

-Or if you specified yourself the init system:
+Above example let PM2 detect your platform, alternatively you can use another specified init system youself using :

 ```bash
 $ pm2 unstartup [platform]